takelwerk/takelage-doc/README.md

   which violates the
   [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself)
   principle.
-- Dockerfiles can only produce docker images target no other platform.
+- Dockerfiles can only produce docker images and target no other platform.

-This is why we propose a new workflow to build docker images:
+This is why we propose an alternative workflow to build docker images:

 - Build the images with packer.
 - Write the provisioning code in ansible.